 There are 148 steps to the viewing platform which provides a wonderful view over the medieval old town with the Nordkette mountain range in the background.
 You also get a great view of the Golden Roof.

-The stairs to the viewing platform are an interesting double helix design with the result being a separate one-way up and one-way down system.
+The stairs to the viewing platform are an interesting double helix design, resulting in a separate one-way up and one-way down system.

 12. GOLDEN ROOF